 As the grandfather clock in the hall finished striking the eleventh hour, Thomas returned to the parlor where his guests were drinking sherry over a game of whist—all except Miss Hines.
 She was not drinking and was sitting by herself near the fire.
-He wondered whether she belonged to one of those dull, new religions that didn’t allow people to drink or smoke or play cards, decided he didn’t care enough to find out, and, with a broadening grin, clapped his hands to get everyone’s attention.
+He wondered whether she belonged to one of those dull, new religions that didn’t allow people to drink or smoke or play cards and decided he didn’t care enough to find out.
+With a broadening grin, Thomas clapped his hands to get everyone’s attention.
 They all looked to him, eyes glossy with drink and excitement.

 “Ladies and gentleman,” he began.
 “Friends and family.
 First, let me say how pleased I am that you all came tonight.
 This place can get rather lonely at times and it’s nice, every now and then, to see the old dame shake out her cobwebs and catch a few live ones for dinner.”